-Applications are now open for eligible Australian research organisations and businesses who wish to apply for funding through Round One of the Regional Collaborations Programme.
+Applications are now closed for funding of projects and/or workshops through Round 2 of the Regional Collaborations Programme.

 The programme aims to support the Australian Government’s commitment to: